Skip to content

 Recommended flow:

-1. capability-agent → architecture/capabilities.md
+1. capability-agent → knowledge/product/capabilities.md

-2. architecture-agent → architecture/current-state.md
+2. architecture-agent → knowledge/tech/current-state.md

-3. roadmap-agent → architecture/roadmap.md
+3. roadmap-agent → knowledge/delivery/roadmap.md

 First step: use capability-agent.